MatthewGerber/rlai/docs/case_studies/lunar_lander_continuous.md

 * `--eta0 0.0001`:  Learning rate.

 ### Policy
-* `--policy rlai.policies.parameterized.continuous_action.ContinuousActionBetaDistributionPolicy`:  Use the beta
+* `--policy rlai.policy_gradient.policies.continuous_action.ContinuousActionBetaDistributionPolicy`:  Use the beta
 distribution to model the action-density distribution within the policy.
-* `--policy-feature-extractor rlai.environments.openai_gym.ContinuousLunarLanderFeatureExtractor`:  Feature extractor
+* `--policy-feature-extractor rlai.core.environments.openai_gym.ContinuousLunarLanderFeatureExtractor`:  Feature extractor
 for the policy gradient optimizer.
 * `--plot-policy`:  Show a real-time display of the action that is selected at each step.
 * `--alpha 0.0001`:  Learning rate for policy gradient updates.